-Dust furniture frequently with a soft cloth, and rub up to encourage a hard skin to form.
+Dust your furniture frequently with a soft cloth.
+Rub the surface up to encourage a hard skin to form.

-This will help to build up a good surface colour, which is known in the trade as patina.
+This will help to build up a good surface colour.
+This is known in the trade as patina.

-Twice a year, polish thoroughly using a good beeswax-based polish.
+Twice a year, polish furniture thoroughly using a good beeswax-based polish.